BruceEckel/ConcurrentPython/Chapters/02_Introduction.md

 incorrect.
 To get it right you must hold all the issues of concurrency in your forebrain as you study your code.

-In all the non-concurrent areas of Python, "no obvious bugs and no compiler complaints" seems to mean that everything is OK.
+In all the non-concurrent areas of Python, "no obvious bugs" seems to mean that everything is OK.
 With concurrency, it means nothing.
 The very worst thing you can be in this situation is "confident."

 ### 4. You must still understand it.